Would it be better if we just slowed down a bit? Memory & performance are improved when we travel through life at a slower pace

 One day you might not get home, one day your attitude to work could cause a health problem that takes you away from your family.

 Slow down, take more time.
 A slower pace will improve how you view the world, it will improve your decision making, your memory and ultimately your performance.
-What may surprise you is that the sun will still rise tomorrow, as it did today and yesterday.
+What may surprise you is that the sun will still rise tomorrow, as it did today and the day before.